paulissoft/oracle-tools/README.md

 ### Heartbeat mechanism

-The message subsystem has supervisor and worer jobs that listen on the various queues.
+The message subsystem has supervisor and worker jobs that listen on the various queues.
 In order to gracefully shut them down and to keep them running when one process is accidently stopped or killed, this heartbeat mechanism based on `DBMS_PIPE` has been built.

 See the files for package `API_HEARTBEAT_PKG` in folder `db/app/api/src/full`.